kanishev/vue-blog/README.md

 ## Project Information

-This is app that provide you
+Simple blog app for [Chastichka](https://chastichkadesign.ru) designer

 This app provide you: